AndreGraca3/trello-clone/docs/REPORT.md

 <img src="../images/HandlerFunction_Diagram.jpg" alt="Handler Function Diagram" style="width:290px;height:350px;">

 To handle specific error situations, the API uses the TrelloException class, which defines custom exceptions with associated HTTP status codes and error messages.
-This class is a sealed class that extends the base Exception class and includes four sub-classes: NotAuthorized, NotFound, IllegalArgument, and AlreadyExists.
+This class is a sealed class that extends the base Exception class and includes four subclasses: NotAuthorized, NotFound, IllegalArgument, and AlreadyExists.

-Each of these sub-classes is designed to handle a specific error scenario.
-For example, the NotAuthorized sub-class handles unauthorized operations (eg.: missing token) and returns an error message indicating that the requested operation is not authorized.
-Similarly, the NotFound sub-class returns an error message indicating that the requested object is not found, while the IllegalArgument sub-class returns an error message indicating that the parameters supplied are invalid.
-The AlreadyExists sub-class, on the other hand, returns an error message indicating that the requested object already exists.
+Each of these subclasses is designed to handle a specific error scenario.
+For example, the NotAuthorized subclass handles unauthorized operations (eg.: missing token) and returns an error message indicating that the requested operation is not authorized.
+Similarly, the NotFound subclass returns an error message indicating that the requested object is not found, while the IllegalArgument subclass returns an error message indicating that the parameters supplied are invalid.
+The AlreadyExists subclass, on the other hand, returns an error message indicating that the requested object already exists.

 By utilizing the TrelloException class, the API can effectively handle a wide range of error situations while providing clear and concise error messages to users.
 This approach helps to improve the user experience by providing helpful feedback and reducing confusion when errors occur.